dynaroars/dig/README.md

 # DIG
 DIG is a tool for generating (potentially **nonlinear**) numerical invariants using symbolic states extracted from a symbolic execution tool.

+DIG is written in Python using the **SAGE** mathematics system.
+It infer invariants using dynamic execution (over execution traces) and checks those invariants using symbolic states and constraint solving.
+DIG uses **Symbolic PathFinder** to collect symbolic states and uses the **Z3** SMT solver for constraint solving.

 The current version of DIG works with Java programs and raw program execution traces.
 Previous versions also work with C and raw traces.